StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 #### Notifications
 - Additional settings >
+  - Show the Windows welcome experience after updates and when signed in to show what's new and suggested: Off
   - Suggest ways to get the most out of Windows and finish setting up this device: Off
   - Get tips and suggestions when using Windows: Off